theycallmeswift/theycallmeswift.github.com/_posts/2012-04-23-using-sendgrid-with-nodejs.md

 packages](http://sendgrid.com/pricing.html) based on your monthly email volume.

-Once you get all the required stuff filled out, it'll probably take a few minutes for your actual account to get provisioned.
+Once you get all the required stuff filled out and fill in your email settings, it'll probably take a few minutes for your actual account to get provisioned.
 In the mean time, let's start writing some code!

 ## Tools of the trade